National Progressive Front (Syria): History

 The NPF was established in 1972 by Syrian president Hafez al-Assad to provide for a limited degree of participation in government by political parties other than the ruling Ba'ath Party.
 While the NPF had little influence in central bodies such as the People's Assembly, it was given more say at the local level, where non-Ba'athists and independent candidates were fielded.
 While the Ba'ath Party controlled the vast majority of votes in the central committees, several seats in the local were allotted for members of other NPF parties and independents.
 These minor parties were legally required to accept the leadership of the Ba'ath Party.
 The non-Ba'athist parties in the Progressive Front, for example, were not allowed to canvass for supporters in the army or the student body which were "reserved exclusively for the Ba'ath."

 From 1972 to 2011, only parties participating in the NPF were legally permitted to operate in Syria.
 The Legislative Decree on Parties law of 2011, Legislative Decree on General Elections Law of 2011 and the new Syrian constitution of 2012 introduced multi-party system in Syria.

 After previously being a part of NPF, the Syrian Social Nationalist Party joined the opposition's Popular Front for Change and Liberation for the May 2012 parliamentary election.
 However, in the June 2014 presidential election, the SSNP supported the re-election of Bashar al-Assad and subsequently rejoined the front.

 Following the fall of the Assad regime in December 2024, the Ba'ath Party indefinitely halted all activities, and the Syrian Communist Party (Unified), the National Covenant Party and the SSNP attempted to distance themselves from neo-Ba'athist rule.
-The NPF and its member parties were dissolved by the Syrian transitional government on 29 January 2025 and prohibited from re-forming.
+On 29 January 2025, at the Syrian Revolution Victory Conference, Military Operations Command spokesman Hassan Abdul Ghani announced the dissolution of the NPF and its member parties.

+However, despite the dissolution, the General Federation of Trade Unions and the General Union of Peasants still exist and cooperate with the transitional government.